Nicola1971/Seo4Evo/README.md

 =======
 ### Seo4Evo 2.1.3 PL

-Collection of SEO Tools for MODx Evolution from various authors with a dedicated ManagerManager Tab
+Collection of SEO Tools for Evolution from various authors with a dedicated ManagerManager Tab
 ####More infos and docs here:
 http://www.tattoocms.it/extras/packages/seo4evo.html